mugshepherd/GA-Project4/README.md

 - On each pop the restaurant's name, address, violation score, and reviews.

 # User Stories:
-- Users should see a map as the main content of the website while also should see a sidebar displaying all restaurants' names and addresses on the right side of the page.
+- Users should see a map as the main content of the website.
-- Users may register to create their own account so that they have have their own profiles.
+- Users can also see a sidebar displaying all restaurants' names and addresses.
-- Users can browse the restaurants through the sidebar list as they can scroll all the way down until the last restaurant on the list.
+- Users can browse through restaurant names via the sidebar
+- Users can select a restaurant name and be shown the selected restaurant on the map.
-- Users can move the view around the map and be able to click on the marker they want to look at.
+- Users can move the view around the map and can click on the marker they would like more details fo.
-- If an user tries to explore outside of the Washington, DC map, the view should automatically center back to the middle of Washington, DC.

--Main Page including the list of all Restaurants-
+-Main Page including the list of all Restaurants (MVP1)
 ![alt tag](https://github.com/JYamauchi/GA-Project4/blob/master/Project-4-UI-Index.png)

--Show Page of the Restaurant-
+-Show Page of the Restaurant (MVP2)
 ![alt tag](https://github.com/JYamauchi/GA-Project4/blob/master/Project-4-UI-Show.png)

 # Icebox:
+- Users may log in.
-- Users may can post on their comments.
+- Users can post on comments on restaurants, and respond to comments
+- Users can star icons restaurants as favorites
-- Adding star icons for violation and review scores that represent the rate from 1 to 10 stars.
+- Users can review scores that represent the rate from 1 to 10 stars.
-- Adding the searchbar would be great as users can simply type the names of restaurants then zoom to the right locations.
+- Users can search for restaurants, and map will select and zoom to the right locations.
+- If an user tries to explore outside of the Washington, DC map, the view should automatically center back to the middle of Washington, DC.

 # Note:
-- To import the seed into the database, go to the command line and type "rake db:create" & "rake db:migrate", and then "rake db:seed".
-This will seed the database with basic info for restaurants in Washington, DC.
-It may takes a while to wait until complete importing all information into the database.
+- Due to performance reasons, only the first 500 restaurant records will be displayed for MVP1.
+All restaurants will be available for query in MVP2.